 aurora truck accident lawyer

 You won’t pay us anything out-of-pocket for your consultation or when you first hire us.
-You won’t pay unless we win your case, and unlike other attorneys, we don’t charge you interest on any costs that we advance on your behalf.
+You won’t pay unless we win your case, and unlike other attorneys, we don’t charge you interest on any costs we advance on your behalf.
 Our payment is a percentage of your settlement or damages award, so you don’t suffer a loss by hiring the best Aurora personal injury lawyer.

 What should I do after being in a semi-truck crash?